trespaul/tidal-doc/src/content/docs/guides/audio/add-synth.md

 SuperDirt is Tidal's audio engine.
 If you wish to use your synth with SuperDirt, there are a couple more things you should take care of.
 Remember the `OffsetOut` part?
 We will improve it in order to make it compatible with Tidal.
 We were hearing sound, but the sound was not managed and handled by SuperDirt itself but by the *vanilla* SuperCollider audio server instance.

-Take a look at this new version of our `Blip-blop` synthesizer:
+Take a look at this new version of our `Blip-blop` synthesiser:
 ```c
 SynthDef(\test, {
     | out, sustain=1, freq=440, speed=1, begin=0, end=1, pan, accelerate, offset, volume|